 What does zinc do for my body?

 Zinc supports many proteins in the body to help them carry out metabolic processes, including gene expression.
-It stabilized cell membranes and DNA, strengthening antioxidants.
+It stabilizes cell membranes and DNA, strengthening antioxidants.
 Zinc also plays a large role in growth and reproductive development.
 It plays a role in blood clotting, thyroid hormone function, and even influences behavior and learning performance!
-Zinc is no joke.

 The daily recommendation for zinc is 11 mg/day for men and 8 mg/day for women.
 There’s an upper limit of 40 mg/day.